As a publisher, what sort of books do you look for?

 For books in any genre, though, they have to be compelling, well-written and stand out a little from the crowd for me to be tempted to commission them.

-How often do you publish a novel from the slush pile and not from an agent?
+How often do you publish an unagented novel?

 It is rare that we read unagented submissions, though on occasion there are open submission windows from most of the major publishers.
 If you’re without an agent for whatever reason, it’s worth looking out for those.